55 Years of On Her Majesty’s Secret Service

-2019 marks 50 years of the classic 1969 James Bond film “On Her Majesty’s Secret Service”, and today marks the 50th anniversary since receiving its BBFC classification.
+The classic James Bond film “On Her Majesty’s Secret Service” was released in 1969, and the 5th of December marks the anniversary since receiving its BBFC classification.
 The British Board of Film Classification rated the film as “A” on the 5th of December 1969.

 Regarded by many to be the best Bond film, “On Her Majesty’s Secret Service” has it all: